Links to Pictures on this Site

 The

-Church of St Helen and the Holy Cross contains the cenotaph of Edward of Middleham, Richard III's only son.
+Church of St Helen and the Holy Cross contains the cenotaph of a young member of the Neville family of Raby and NOT Edward of Middleham, Richard III's only legitimate son.
 His body may be at Coverham Abbey though the site of the grave is unknown.
-The monument has recently been restored.
-Edward was 11 years old when he died at Middleham Castle on 9th April 1484.
+The monument was restored in 1985.
+Edward was about 8 years old when he died at Middleham Castle in April 1484.
 His parents were at Nottingham Castle when they heard the news of his death.

 The ruins of the castle, once the headquarters of the Council of the North, stand on private land.

-Stamps - Royal Mail Stamps Heraldry, Bosworth Anniversary First Day Cover and stamp commemorating William Caxton
+Stamps - Royal Mail Stamps Richard III, Edward IV, the Battle of Tewkesbury, Heraldry, Bosworth 500th Anniversary First Day Cover and two stamps commemorating William Caxton

 Stanford-on-Teme (Worcestershire)